guidoperman1986/react-games/README.md

 - Memotest

-- Words per Second
+- Words per Minute

--
+- Pokemon

 # Download it and execute